 a.
-Exposure Logging
+Exposure logging

-Exposure Logging is part of the app's main functionality.
-It serves to warn you of possible contacts with persons who have tested positive for coronavirus ("possible exposures") in a number of different countries, to assess the risk that you yourself have been infected as a result of one of those contacts, and to provide you with appropriate health advice and recommendations for what to do next.
+Exposure logging is part of the app's main functionality.
+It serves to warn you of possible exposure to people who have tested positive for coronavirus ("possible exposures") in a number of different countries, to assess the risk that you have been infected as a result of the exposure, and to provide you with health advice and recommendations for what to do next.

-For this purpose, the app runs in the background and retrieves an up-to-date list every day of random IDs, and possible information about the onset of symptoms, from the server system.
-This list contains the random IDs and possible symptom information of users who have tested positive for coronavirus and voluntarily used the warning feature in their app, which is the official coronavirus app in any country participating in the transnational warning system (see Section 7) (hereinafter referred to as a positive list).
-The random IDs in the positive list also contain a transmission risk value and an indication of the type of diagnosis (see Section 6 c.).
+For this purpose, the app retrieves an up-to-date list from the server system several times a day.
+This list contains the random IDs, along with any voluntary symptom information, of users who have tested positive for coronavirus and used the warning feature in their app, which is the official coronavirus app in any country participating in the transnational warning system (see Section 7) (hereinafter referred to as a positive list).
+The random IDs on the positive list also contain a transmission risk value and an indication of the type of diagnosis (see Section 6 c.).

-The app passes the random IDs to the COVID-19 Exposure Notification System, which compares them with the random IDs it has recorded.
-If the COVID-19 Exposure Notification System detects a match, it transfers to the app the exposure data recorded for the possible exposure in question.
-The app evaluates this data as well as the information in the positive list (transmission risk value; information about the onset of symptoms) in order to determine your risk of infection.
-The evaluation algorithm which determines how this information is evaluated (for example, how the duration of a contact influences the risk of infection) is based on the RKI's latest scientific findings.
-In the event of new findings, the RKI can update the evaluation algorithm by adjusting the evaluation settings in the app.
+The app passes the random IDs from the positive list to the COVID-19 exposure notification system, which compares them with the random IDs it has recorded from your encounters with other users.
+If the COVID-19 exposure notification system detects a match, it transfers to the app the exposure data recorded for the possible exposure in question.
+The app evaluates this exposure data as well as the information on the positive list (transmission risk value; information about the onset of symptoms) in order to determine your risk of infection.
+The rules for evaluating this information (for example, how the duration of a contact influences the risk of infection) are based on the RKI's latest scientific findings.
+In the event of new findings, the RKI can update the evaluation rules by adjusting the evaluation settings in the app.
 In this case, the new evaluation settings are sent to the app together with the positive list.

-The risk of infection is calculated exclusively within the app and is not passed on to the COVID-19 Exposure Notification System or any other recipient (including the RKI, other health authorities in Germany or other countries, Apple, Google and other third parties).
+The risk of infection is calculated exclusively offline in the app and is not passed on to the COVID-19 exposure notification system or any other recipient (including the RKI, other health authorities in Germany or other countries, Apple, Google and other third parties).

 b.
-Registering a test
+Retrieving a test result

-If you have been tested for coronavirus, you can register your test in the app.
-The app will then notify you as soon as the test result is available.
-For this to work, the testing laboratory needs to be connected to the server system and, as part of the testing procedure, you must have agreed separately to the laboratory transmitting your test result to the server system (test result database).
+If you have taken a coronavirus test, you can retrieve your test result via the app.
+The app will notify you as soon as your test result is available.
+For this to work, the testing laboratory needs to be connected to the server system and, as part of the testing procedure, you must have given separate consent to your test result being sent.
 It is not possible to display test results from laboratories that are not connected to the server system.
-If you have not received a QR code, then you cannot use this feature.
+If you have not received a QR code, then you cannot use this feature either.